Deepanshu0799/Simple_Chatty_Bot_Project/README.md

-Simple_Chatty_Bot
+Simple_Chatty_Bot_Project
 It is a simple console chat bot will do wonders to guide you through the basics of coding

 Getting Started

 Prerequisites

-IntelliJ IDEA Ultimate Jet Brain Toolbox
+IntelliJ IDEA Ultimate Jet Brain Toolbox and Hyperskill account as it is a hyperskill project.

 Test Cases Just be certain with the given given conditions